Mario Kart 8: Booster Course Pass

-Reception
+Reception and legacy

-Mario Kart 8 received "generally favorable" reviews, according to review aggregator Metacritic, whereas Deluxe received "universal acclaim".
-Overall, reviewers held Mario Kart 8 in high esteem among racing games, but considered Deluxe to be the definitive version of the title.
-Deluxe was further called one of the best games in the Mario Kart series or one of the best racing games of all time.
-Some reviewers considered the game to be an essential purchase for Nintendo Switch owners.
+Mario Kart 8 received "generally favorable" reviews, according to review aggregator website Metacritic, whereas Deluxe received "universal acclaim".
+Overall, reviewers held Mario Kart 8 in high esteem among racing games, but considered Deluxe the definitive version.
+Deluxe was called one of the best games in the Mario Kart series or one of the best racing games of all time.
+Some reviewers considered it an essential purchase for Nintendo Switch owners.
 Improvements in Deluxe made certain features of Mario Kart 8 feel worse in retrospect.
-However, many reviewers criticized the lack of new content in Deluxe compared to Mario Kart 8.
+However, many reviewers criticized the initial lack of new content in Deluxe compared to Mario Kart 8.